Why Does My Foundation Look Patchy, and Why Does It Break up on My Face?

 Apply Less Foundation

-Foundation tends to separate around the mouth and nose so try to apply less product on these areas.
+The foundation tends to separate around the mouth and nose, so apply less product on these areas.

 Check these tips and tricks on how to stop foundation separating on your nose and how to prevent foundation from creasing in fines lines.